 Fundamentally, the project will improve the quality and ensure the reliability of key building systems such as heating, cooling, lighting, plumbing, fire and life safety, accessibility, and structural integrity.
 Equally important, the project will improve the functionality of the building for both Members and staff, making it far more efficient, comfortable, and safer.
 Similar projects have been completed, and are ongoing, throughout the executive branch including the Eisenhower Executive Office Building and the headquarters of the Departments of Interior, Justice, Treasury and Commerce.

 For the next several years, during the planning and design stages, there will be little impact to Members or congressional operations.
 The AOC will continue working closely with House leadership to define a phasing strategy for the construction work.
 Members and other building occupants will be informed well in advance of any actions that will impact office assignments.

 Additional member suites will be built out in Rayburn and Longworth and included in the existing election cycle lottery process.
 Offices in a section of Cannon closed for renovation will be excluded from the lottery process during each construction phase.
-Temporary member suites will be created by relocating certain House support offices and committee staff to the Ford Building and/or leased space in the newly renovated Federal Office Building 8, located next to the Ford Building.
+Temporary member suites will be created by relocating certain House support offices and committee staff to the Ford Building and/or leased space in the newly renovated Thomas P. O’Neill, Jr. Federal Building, located next to the Ford Building.
 Final space use decisions will be made by House leadership.